 It was always a tall order for a young player to break into the Salah-Mane-Firimino trio and the Japan international left for Monaco last summer in the hope of first-team football.

-Minamino has made 19 appearances for the Ligue 1 side, scoring once, and was part of the Japan side that illuminated last year’s World Cup.
+Minamino made 25 appearances for the Ligue 1 side, scoring once, and was part of the Japan side that illuminated last year’s World Cup.

 Another Wales international, Williams found it difficult to usurp Trent Alexander-Arnold at Liverpool and left the club in July 2022 in search of first-team football.

-Signed as part of Nottingham Forest’s trolley dash for £17million, the full-back has made 22 Premier League appearances as his new club make an admirable effort to avoid relegation in their first top-flight season in the 21st century.
+Signed as part of Nottingham Forest’s trolley dash for £17million, the full-back has made 31 Premier League appearances and played his part in them upsetting the odds to stay up.

 He spent the 2021-22 season at Sheffield United and made the permanent move to Rangers for £4million last summer.